Real operator spaces and operator algebras: Complex structure in operator spaces

 \begin{corollary} A real operator space $X$ is a complex operator space if and only if it possesses a real linear antisymmetry $J : X \to X$ (antisymmetry means that $J^2 = -I$) which is also a real operator space centralizer. \end{corollary}

 It follows that a real operator space $X$ has a complex operator space structure if and only if its real centralizer algebra $Z(X)$ has a complex Banach space structure, because this happens if and only if $Z(X)$ possesses an antisymmetry (an element with $J^2 = -I$).
-We hope to give some interesting applications of these results in a future work.
+We have some interesting and at present exciting looking applications of these results that we have presented in talks and which we hope to present in a future work.
+We mention a sample result:

+\begin{corollary} Let $X$ be a real operator space such that the real operator space bidual $X^{**}$ has complex operator space structure.
+Then $X$ has complex operator space structure. \end{corollary}

+There is a similar result for the dual in place of the bidual, but it is more complicated to state.

 A second question one may ask about complex structure is whether we can classify all of the scalar multiplications $\Cdb \times X \to X$ on a real operator space that make $X$ a complex operator space?
 Note that if $X$ and $Y$ are complex operator spaces then $X \oplus^\infty Y$ is a complex operator space with a `twisted' complex multiplication given by $i \cdot (x,y) = (ix, -iy)$.
 Surprisingly, it turns out that the latter {\em is the only} example of a complex structure on an complex operator space space besides the given one: